11 October, 2021

 Exercise has numerous effects for both mum and future baby.
 It's recommended to exercise for 30 minutes on most days, or around 2.5 hours of exercise a week.
 Strength training should be included twice weekly and pelvic floor exercises included on most days.
 Essentially, during preconception, you exercise as if you are pregnant.

 Healthy diet & exercise can also help control blood sugar levels.
-This is particularly important in diabetics.
+This is particularly important in diabetics to improve chances of conception as well as reduce risks within pregnancy.

 Smoking, Alcohol & Illicit Drugs

 Substance use can have serious consequences for unborn babies.
-During preconception phase is a great time to work on breaking addictions or reducing your consumption levels.
+During the preconception period, if not prior, is a great time to work on breaking addictions or reducing your consumption levels.
 There's no known "safe" level of alcohol during pregnancy to consume.

 Being over or underweight can make falling pregnant more challenging and result in complications during pregnancy and birth.
 It also has long term effects on the health of the baby.